5T33Z0/OC-Little-Translated/Content/18_Troubleshooting/HS/README.md

-# Checking if macOS High Sierra Modified the Preboot Partitions of APFS Containers
+# # Fixing APFS Preboot Volumes Corrupted by macOS High Sierra

 ## About